katta/jenkinsgrowler/README.md

 ### Prerequisites

-Grown notifier command line tool has to be installed and is available on path.
+Growl notifier command line tool has to be installed and should be available on PATH.

 ### Installing from rubygems